-“So the Duchess of Cambridge is pregnant again and suffering Hyperemesis Gravidarum … and the media keeps calling it extreme morning sickness!
+“So every time a celebrity is pregnant and suffering Hyperemesis Gravidarum the media keeps calling it extreme morning sickness!

 I want people to get their facts straight, it’s so much more serious than people realise!